Efficient Distributed MLLM Training with Cornstarch: Background and Motivation

-Existing distributed MLLM training works mostly have focused on addressing model and data heterogeneity~\cite{disttrain-sigcomm25,distmm-nsdi24,optimus-atc25}.
-Other MLLM-specific characteristics have largely been neglected, even though ignoring them may lead to suboptimal performance.

-\parabf{Considering frozen status in pipeline parallelism.} The frozen status of MLLM components significantly alters the amount of computation during the backward pass, invalidating the long-held rule of thumb that \textit{backward passes take roughly twice as long as forward passes}~\cite{pipedream-icml21}.
-When the model is partitioned into pipeline stages, some stages may have trainable parameters, while others do not.
-It leads to execution time imbalance across pipeline stages, leading to pipeline bubbles, which reduces throughput.
-In Figure~\ref{fig:background_frozen_status_imbalance}, for example, we partition a vision language model (VLM) (Siglip + Llama-3.2 1b) to 4 pipeline stages, where pipeline stages are balanced when all parameters are trainable.
-The execution time with the trainable encoder and the LLM is quite close to the optimal time (the theoretical minimum time with all pipeline stages perfectly balanced), as expected.
-However, when the encoder is frozen, the balance between pipeline stages breaks, leading to significantly high throughput gap.
+The frozen status of MLLM components significantly alters the amount of computation during the backward pass, as depicted in Figure~\ref{fig:background_frozen_status_overview} and Table~\ref{tab:background_frozen_status_execution_time}, invalidating the long-held rule of thumb that \textit{backward passes take roughly twice as long as forward passes}~\cite{pipedream-icml21}.
+When pipeline parallelism is used, lack of considering the frozen status leads to execution time imbalance across pipeline stages.
+Figure~\ref{fig:background_frozen_status_overview} illustrates the impact of frozen status to the balance of pipeline stages.
+The model is partitioned to 4 pipeline stages to be balanced when all parameters are trainable, however, when the encoder is frozen, the balance between pipeline stages breaks, leading to slower execution.

-Simply considering the frozen status and adopting all-or-nothing approach (add backward pass computation time if trainable, otherwise skip) is not correct either.
-The amount of backward pass computation is also affected by the location of layers in the MLLM architecture.
-Even if some components are frozen, they might still need to compute gradients for the input to backpropagate them if there are some trainable components prior to them.

-Existing automated parallelization tools \cite{alpa-osdi22,oobleck-sosp23,unity-osdi22,pipedream-icml21,galvatron-vldb22,graphpipe-asplos25} fail to consider the frozen status of components.
-They profile forward and backward pass of \textit{each component individually} and aggregate the results to estimate the overall execution time.
-As the information of frozen status and the location of components is not available, they cannot estimate the amount of backward pass computation correctly and assume all parameters are trainable, leading to inaccurate estimations and suboptimal parallelization configurations.